thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 Surly, we need to know the needed outline for the cloud architecture which does depend on the cloud environment we are going to use.

-As I said `Software Everywhere` catalog does provide  the reuse of existing Terraform modules, which we use by just combining by writing a "`Bill of Material file`" and configure the variables for the related Terraform modules when it is need.
+As I said `Software Everywhere` catalog does provide  the reuse of existing Terraform modules, which we use by just combining by writing a "`Bill of Material file`" and configure the variables for the related Terraform modules when it is needed.

 > We will not write any Terraform code, we will only combine existing Terraform modules and configure them!